 Keeping these themes in mind is important because they can help you find opportunities to implement sustainability in an even broader range of roles and functions.

 Beyond learning about sustainability and the environment generally, one of the most important ways to prepare yourself for working in sustainability is to learn more about what’s going on where you live.
-Engaging with local efforts is a great way to see how sustainability intersects with and affects so many parts of our economy and society.
+Engaging with local efforts and participating in events for environmental awareness are great ways to see how sustainability intersects with and affects so many parts of our economy and society.